tentone/nunuStudio/CODESTYLE.md

 ### Functions

 - If a portion of code is used more than once it must be declared into a function.
+  - Never create functions that are specific to a single use scenario.
+(Except for public API).
 - Function should be always declared using the keyword `function`.
 - For functions assigned to variables, place a `;` after the closing `}`, for functions that are *not* assigned to variables, do not place a `;` after the closing `}`.